hadenlabs/Spoons/docs/contribute/github-flow.md

 <!-- Include: ./../disclaimer.md -->
 <!-- Include: ac:toc -->

-To contribute to spoons project on [GitHub](https://github.com/hadenlabs/spoons), We use [GitHub Flow](https://githubflow.github.io/), it means that you should branch from the main repository and contribute back by making [pull request](https://github.com/hadenlabs/spoons/pulls).
+To contribute to Spoons project on [GitHub](https://github.com/hadenlabs/Spoons), We use [GitHub Flow](https://githubflow.github.io/), it means that you should branch from the main repository and contribute back by making [pull request](https://github.com/hadenlabs/Spoons/pulls).

 GitHub Flow is very lightweight (especially compared to GitFlow).
 This workflow uses only two kinds of branches: